-Digital technologies are ubiquitous in our lives today.
-We socialize, pay our bills, track our fitness, and so on, using the internet and digital devices.
-Our interactions with digital technologies have produced new forms of identification, as well as new scales of data about ourselves.
-The growth of ‘big data’ has, in turn, produced new ways of examining our digital selves.
-This course looks at the nexus of identities, digital data and technologies, and methods, drawing on literature from anthropology, social data science, science and technology studies, and related fields.
-The course considers how identities have creatively flourished, but also provides a critical interrogation of how gender, race, and other forms of difference and inequality, including gender, class, ethnicity and indigeneity, are reproduced in and through digital data and technologies.
+Digital media and technologies are ubiquitous in our lives today.
+We socialize, conduct war, construct news, resist, show solidarity, and so on, using the internet and digital devices.
+This course explores how digital media are adopted, adapted and made use of in different cultural contexts and how digital media practices shape new forms of identification and vice versa.
+We are looking at the nexus of identities, digital data and technologies, and established and emerging methods, drawing on literature from anthropology, media studies, and related fields.
+The course considers how identities have creatively flourished, but also provides a critical interrogation of how various forms of difference and inequality, including gender, class, ethnicity and indigeneity, are reproduced in and through digital data and technologies.

-- Describe methods and practices relating to data science
+- Describe methods and methodological approaches relating to digital anthropology

-- Understand and reflect on different theories and cases relating to identities and digital technologies
+- Understand and reflect on different theories and cases relating to the study of identities and digital technologies

-- Conduct analyses of digital identities using methods and tools from anthropology and data science
+- Conduct analyses of digital identities using methods and tools from anthropology and other relevant disciplines

-- Critically reflect on these methods, the relationship between digital technologies and identities, and their broader social contexts, including related power dynamics
+- Critically examine the relationship between digital technologies, identities, and their broader social contexts, including related power dynamics

-MSc students: 500 pages obligatory literature + 200 pages of literature chosen by students.
+BSc students and MSc students: 500 pages obligatory literature

 - 7,5 ECTS